We’d like you to meet Nikos Fotakis. He’s been helping out at AustralianJazz.net and is in the process of taking over responsibility for its future.

-NF: I did get guitar lessons in my pre-teen years, but I was too lazy to practice – a sure sign that a person is not fit to be a musician.
+NF: I did get guitar lessons in my pre-teen years, and then I played the electric bass in a band we started with friends in high school, but I was too lazy to practice – a sure sign that a person is not fit to be a musician.
 In the words of the great Nat Hentoff, “my instrument is the typewriter” – well, the laptop keyboard, actually, but it doesn’t sound that cool.

 AJN: When did you start writing about this music?

 NF: I was still in uni when I went to work for a weekly Athens magazine – a city guide.
 At the desk behind me sat the music editor, George Charonitis, one of my favourite writers, who was also the editor and publisher of a monthly magazine called JAZZ & TZAZ.
 He became my mentor, of sorts, and encouraged me to write on my favourite of the “swing revival trend” bands: Squirrel Nut Zippers.
 It was 1997.